Turbofan: Noise

 Most of the air flow through a high-bypass turbofan is lower-velocity bypass flow: even when combined with the much-higher-velocity engine exhaust, the average exhaust velocity is considerably lower than in a pure turbojet.
 Turbojet engine noise is predominately jet noise from the high exhaust velocity.
 Therefore, turbofan engines are significantly quieter than a pure-jet of the same thrust, and jet noise is no longer the predominant source.
 Turbofan engine noise propagates both upstream via the inlet and downstream via the primary nozzle and the by-pass duct.
 Other noise sources are the fan, compressor and turbine.

+Modern commercial aircraft employ high-bypass-ratio (HBPR) engines with separate flow, non-mixing, short-duct exhaust systems.
+Their noise at takeoff is primarily from the fan and jet.
+The primary source of jet noise is the turbulent mixing of shear layers in the engine's exhaust.
+These shear layers contain instabilities that lead to highly turbulent vortices that generate the pressure fluctuations responsible for sound.
+To reduce the noise associated with jet flow, the aerospace industry has sought to disrupt shear layer turbulence and reduce the overall noise produced.

 Fan noise may come from the interaction of the fan-blade wakes with the pressure field of the downstream fan-exit stator vanes.
 It may be minimized by adequate axial spacing between blade trailing edge and stator entrance.

 At high engine speeds, as at takeoff, shock waves from the supersonic fan tips, because of their unequal nature, produce noise of a discordant nature known as "buzz saw" noise.

 All modern turbofan engines have acoustic liners in the nacelle to damp their noise.
 They extend as much as possible to cover the largest surface area.
 The acoustic performance of the engine can be experimentally evaluated by means of ground tests or in dedicated experimental test rigs.

 In the aerospace industry, chevrons are the "saw-tooth" patterns on the trailing edges of some jet engine nozzles that are used for noise reduction.
 The shaped edges smooth the mixing of hot air from the engine core and cooler air flowing through the engine fan, which reduces noise-creating turbulence.
 Chevrons were developed by GE under a NASA contract.
-Some notable examples of such designs are Boeing 787 and Boeing 747-8 – on the Rolls-Royce Trent 1000 and General Electric GEnx engines.
+Some notable examples of such designs are Boeing 787, Boeing 737 Max and Boeing 747-8 – on the Rolls-Royce Trent 1000 (787), General Electric GEnx (787, 747-8) and CFM LEAP (1B variant only; 737 Max) engines.